 Descriptions of Challenges and Opportunities 7 The DPW currently has a staff mechanic, however, leadership and staff expressed a desire to add an additional staff mechanic to increase the level of service and to assist with routine repairs and help ensure equipment and vehicles are properly maintained per recommended preventive maintenance schedules.
 8 The DPW does not currently operate an electronic work order management system; therefore, daily workload and task types are not captured and cannot be reported on.
 This requires manual, paper-based scheduling of daily tasks.
 9 DPW crews are often required to reorganize due to the last-minute scheduling of daily tasks.
 For this reason, routine maintenance is often overlooked to deal with "daily fires" or emergency assignments.
 No. DPW Physical Environment 10 The DPW's current maintenance facility cannot accommodate adequate equipment/vehicle lifts, certain DPW vehicles, and certain fire apparatuses due to the current ceiling height being too low.
 11 The DPW's current maintenance facility needs significant roof repairs.
 12 The DPW's current maintenance facility does not have an adequate area for a staff break/lunchroom or locker room/changing area.
 13 The DPW's administrative offices are currently housed in a temporary office trailer.
 14 The DPW could use additional area for composting and recycling operations due to the recent success of the program and increased number of residents utilizing composting and on-site recycling services.
 15 The DPW is limited in its ability to expand administrative and maintenance facilities at the Spragueville Road location due to the site being adjacent to a wetland area.
 No. DPW Operating Budget and Management 16 The DPW does not currently utilize published performance measurements (though draft performance measures have been developed to date and internal tracking has commenced).
-17 The DPW's annual highway maintenance and associated infrastructure budget allocation is placed in its operating budget segment despite the majority of work funded with these funds are capital improvements in nature.
-No. Io.
-DPW Capital Improvement Budget and Management 18 The DPW does not have dedicated professional engineering support in the form of an engineering personnel resource who reports to the director of public works and primarily supports public works operations and capital projects design, construction, and inspection.
-19 The DPW does not have a dedicated geographic information system (GIS) resource (in- house or contract) to assist with asset and infrastructure information updates and GIS database management.
+16 17 The DPW does not currently utilize published performance measurements (though draft performance measures have been developed to date and internal tracking has commenced).
+The DPW's annual highway maintenance and associated infrastructure budget allocation is placed in its operating budget segment despite the majority of work funded with these funds are capital improvements in nature.
+16 17 No. The DPW does not currently utilize published performance measurements (though draft performance measures have been developed to date and internal tracking has commenced).
+The DPW's annual highway maintenance and associated infrastructure budget allocation is placed in its operating budget segment despite the majority of work funded with these funds are capital improvements in nature.
+DPW Capital Improvement Budget and Management 16 17 No. 18 The DPW does not currently utilize published performance measurements (though draft performance measures have been developed to date and internal tracking has commenced).
+The DPW's annual highway maintenance and associated infrastructure budget allocation is placed in its operating budget segment despite the majority of work funded with these funds are capital improvements in nature.
+DPW Capital Improvement Budget and Management The DPW does not have dedicated professional engineering support in the form of an engineering personnel resource who reports to the director of public works and primarily supports public works operations and capital projects design, construction, and inspection.

 Descriptions of Challenges and Opportunities 20 The DPW does not have maintenance requirements and schedules for capital assets within any system or work order environment (e.g., GIS systems and software).
-21 The DPW's operating budget is lacking line-item budget detail needed to more efficient manage and allocate resources and to report progress made and level of service details and level of The DPW's operating budget is lacking line-item budget detail needed to more efficiently manage and allocate resources and to report progress made and level of service delivered.
+21 The DPW's operating budget is lacking line-item budget detail needed to more efficiently manage and allocate resources and to report progress made and level of service delivered.